Appearance

 },

-The handler receives validated input and must return a string:
+The execute function receives validated input and must return a string:

 typescript